ajitgoel/Notes/AWS-SolutionArchitecture-AssociateExam/Definations.md

 	\- new EC2 instance will not automatically get a DNS hostname if the **DNS resolution** and **DNS hostnames** attributes are disabled in the newly created VPC.

 **VPC endpoint**:
-    a. enables you to privately connect your VPC to supported AWS services and VPC endpoint services powered by PrivateLink without requiring an Internet gateway, NAT device, VPN connection, or AWS Direct Connect connection, by creating a entry in VPC route table to direct data to the AWS service.
+    \- enables you to privately connect your VPC to supported AWS services and VPC endpoint services powered by PrivateLink without requiring an Internet gateway, NAT device, VPN connection, or AWS Direct Connect connection, by creating a entry in VPC route table to direct data to the AWS service.
-    b.
-Instances in your VPC do not require public IP addresses to communicate with resources in the service.
+    \- Instances in your VPC do not require public IP addresses to communicate with resources in the service.
-	c.
-Traffic between your VPC and the other services does not leave the Amazon network.
+	\- ==Traffic between your VPC and the other services does not leave the Amazon network.
+VPC endpoints do not support inter-region communication.==
 	d. **gateway VPC endpoint**
 			is a gateway that you specify in your route table to access AWS S3\DynamoDB from your VPC over the AWS network.
 			==There is no additional charge for using gateway endpoints==.
 However, standard charges for data transfer and resource usage still apply.